 Cost: £6+ | Time: 1.5 hours

 6) Organise your shoes

 Shoe collections often amount to the ultimate mass of clutter!
-Stacking them at the bottom of the cupboard never works, because you can never find the pair you want, and once you’ve taken a pair out from the bottom row, they all come tumbling down.
-This is the best way of organizing shoes we’ve ever seen.
-Acquire a bookcase.
-Buy some cardboard storage boxes – the kind with label frames on the front.
+Stacking them at the bottom of the cupboard never works, because you can never find the pair you want, and once you've taken a pair out from the bottom row, they all come tumbling down.
+If you're serious about your shoes, attempt this DIY project this weekend!
+Acquire a bookcase - either from the local second hand shop, or a retailer such as Argos.
+Then decide on a colour.
+Choose the colour of your backdrop if you want the bookcase to fuse into the background.
+Choose a bright colour if you want your bookcase to act as a stand-out accent piece.
+Buy some cardboard storage boxes - the kind with label frames on the front, as shown below.
 Take a picture of each pair of shoes, print them off in a size that will fit, and stick the photo inside the label frame, before stashing that same pair inside.
 Then fill the bookcase with the boxes.
-And there you go – an easily accessible library of shoes.
+And there you go - an easily accessible library of shoes.

 Cost: £50+ | Time: 2 hours